 This year, the Ladbrokes Trophy 2020 will be run on Saturday 28th November.

 The Ladbrokes Trophy runners are often talked about in the build-up to the race, but the final Ladbrokes Trophy runners are not announced until a few days before the race.

 Then, once the Ladbrokes Trophy runners are out the Ladbrokes Trophy betting market starts to take shape, but with 24 Ladbrokes Trophy runners in the race in 2019, then the race is often very well-contested.

-In 2019 we saw the Emma Lavelle-trained De Rasher Counter win the Ladbrokes Trophy.
+In 2019 we saw the Emma Lavelle-trained De Rasher Counter win the Ladbrokes Trophy and there is every chance he’ll be back to defend his title.
+The last horse to win back-to-back Ladbrokes Trophy’s was the mighty Arkle in 1964 and 1965.
 Other well-known Ladbrokes Trophy winners in recent times have been past Cheltenham Gold Cup winners – Bobs Worth, Denman and Native River – plus the former Grand National winner – Many Clouds.

 Despite the competitive nature of the race it’s not been a bad race for Ladbrokes Trophy favourites, with six of the last 18 Ladbrokes Trophy betting market leaders winning the race.

 Some of the proposed main runners for the 2020 Ladbrokes Trophy are as follows (but note, the final declarations are announced two days before the race).

 Horse racing punters can expect to see the Ladbrokes Trophy betting odds on display in the ante-post sections on most of the main bookmaker sites in the weeks leading up to the race.